-On my view, the notion of fundamental laws is central to the definition of strong determinism (and that of determinism).\footnote{In this paper, I assume that there are fundamental laws of nature.
-Unless noted otherwise, in what follows, I use ``laws'' and ``fundamental laws'' interchangeably.} \cite{roger1989emperor}, in contrast, defines strong determinism as the entire universe being fixed by some precise mathematical scheme for all time.
+On my view, the notion of fundamental laws is central to the definition of strong determinism (and that of determinism). \cite{roger1989emperor}, in contrast, defines strong determinism as the entire universe being fixed by some precise mathematical scheme for all time.
 The notion of a mathematical scheme is broader than that of fundamental laws.
 Although fundamental laws presumably correspond to mathematical schemes, there are many mathematical schemes that do not represent laws.
 Hence, Penrose's idea of strong determinism is more inclusive than the one I have.
 For example, as I discuss in \S5, Penrose regards the standard Everettian theory of quantum mechanics (with a universal wave function) as an example of a strongly deterministic theory, leading to unwelcome results and risking trivializing the distinction between determinism and strong determinism.
 In contrast, my account does not.

-There is a lively debate about what, metaphysically speaking, fundamental laws of nature are.
-For concreteness, I summarize and focus on two ways of thinking about them.\footnote{See \cite{sep-laws-of-nature, hildebrand2020non} and \cite{bhogal2020humeanism} for more detailed surveys.
-My reason for focusing on these two is because they are two of the mostly science-friendly views in the literature, especially regarding the form of modern physical laws and the issue of the direction of time.
-See \cite{chenandgoldstein}. } The first is a Humean approach according to which they are merely systematizations of the material contents in spacetime:
+There is an on-going debate about what, metaphysically speaking, fundamental laws of nature are.
+For concreteness, I summarize and focus on two approaches.\footnote{See \cite{sep-laws-of-nature, hildebrand2020non} and \cite{bhogal2020humeanism} for more detailed surveys.
+My reason for focusing on these two is because they are two of the mostly science-friendly views in the literature, especially regarding the forms of physical laws and the direction of time. } The first is a Humean approach according to which they are merely systematizations of the material contents in spacetime: